Showing posts with label Decision Making. Show all posts

 The story...

-My grandmother shared the game of solitaire with me - she loved to play it.
+My grandmother shared the game of solitaire with me - she loved to play.
 She, or maybe another person, told me that you could play a mental game of paying $52 for the deck of cards and earn $5 for every card that makes it to the top.
 Its a win/lose game.
-I've played this game countless times imagining what might be and finding out what I was dealt.
+I've played this game imagining what might be and finding out what I was dealt.
 "If I get all 52 cards on top then I'm going to..."

-I believe that this behavior is one of my learned defects - I stopped playing the game two days ago.
-Forty days passed between the first draft and the posting of this story - stopping the solitaire habit was fruitful in unexpected ways.
+Maybe this behavior is one of my learned defects - I stopped playing the game one day.
+Forty days passed between the first draft and the posting of this original story - stopping the solitaire habit was fruitful in unexpected ways.
 I'm not sure what replaced the solitaire time, or trigger to play it, yet life's more peaceful and I'm trusting God more.

 The only church in town will offer our Creator's version of what a good life looks like.
 He doesn't tell us everything but does tell us enough to live a good life walking humbly with Him.
 For me, regularly investing my time playing, and hoping on, a win/lose game with a deck of cards isn't a good fit.